drkrillo/docs/creator/media/video-playing.md

 The mapping of the video will follow the original UV mapping that the model uses.
 This means that if the model has a texture that is mapped to a specific part of the model, the video will be mapped to that same part.

 You can also use the `GltfNodeModifiers` component to play a video only on a specific mesh inside the model.
 For example, you can play it on a specific wall of a building, even though the model spans the entire building.
-See \[Modify glTF materials]\(\{{< ref "/content/creator/sdk7/3d-essentials/materials.md#modify-gltf-materials" >\}}) for more details.
+See [Modify glTF materials](../sdk7/3d-essentials/materials.md#modify-gltf-materials) for more details.